thinkb4/a-walk-in-react/day_04.md

 ### CSS stylesheet
 ---
-A more preformant option is adding a stylesheet by createing a new .css file in your proyect directory and importing it into the application.
+A more preformant option is adding a stylesheet by creating a new .css file in your proyect directory and importing it into the application.
-This approach possibly the most accesible one since all front end developers know how wirte CSS so there is really no new tool to learn, and it requires no dependencies sinse it has native browser support.
-Still you may run into issues if your proyect is of meduim or large sacel or if you are collaborating with other developers.
+This approach possibly the most accesible one since all front end developers know how to write CSS so there is really no new tool to learn, and it requires no dependencies since it has native browser support.
+Still you may run into issues if your proyect is of medium or large sacel or if you are collaborating with other developers.
 In order to add classes to a component you must use *className*, since class is a Javascript reserved word.

 ````javascript